inaimathi/langnostic/posts/not-building-erlang.md

 `erl -pa ebin -pa include -eval 'lists:map(fun (App) -> application:load(App), application:start(App) end, [required_app1, required_app2, example]).'`

 It's simple, it's stupid, and it won't make it easy for me to upgrade later, but it worked, and that's more than I could say for the documented approaches.
 So that's that.
 I fucking give up.
-I'm sure someone out there would be shaking their head if they saw this, but "automatic" release management is not worth the kinds of headaches that this has been causing me.
-It seems like doing anything other than the simplest possible thing with the Erlang system forces you to keep track of all kind of semi-transparent, undocumented internal state which is improperly set by default.
+I'm sure someone out there would be shaking their head if they saw this, but "automatic" release management is not worth the kinds of headaches that this has been causing.
+It seems like doing anything other than the simplest possible thing with the Erlang ecosystem forces you to keep track of all kind of semi-transparent, undocumented internal state which is improperly set by default.
 State Is Hard, at the best of times, so I'm going to go ahead and avoid it until I another masochistic urge to lose another six hours or so.